kbaggen/SPINDELMATE/README.md

 An ESP32, a usb cord and a TickTax box to hold it all, and ensure some moisture protection.
 Currently, it have been tested with ESP32 DevKit1, ESP32S NodeMCU, and Wemos ESP32 D1 Mini (se more below).
 If you wish to use the TempControl function you will need Plugs from Tasmota, Shelly and/or Sonoff in DIY mode (se more below).

 ### Installing and Download
 You can use Brewflasher (http://www.brewflasher.com/) or Webbased version (https://web.brewflasher.com/fw/108) to install SPINDELMATE.
-You will need to Install "CP210x USB to UART Bridge VCP Drivers", please see below.
+You will need to Install "CP210x USB to UART Bridge VCP Drivers" first though, please see below.

 If you wish for manual install:
 > 1. Install CP210x USB to UART Bridge VCP Drivers (https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) so you PC can find and see the ESP32.